delta-dot-network/docs/docs/learning/delta-domains.md

 - Achieve frictionless interoperability, enabling users to interact with diverse applications and platforms across the delta ecosystem without complex bridging processes or wallet management.

 :::note
-For access to our domain example github repository to see how various use cases are designed in practice, please [contact us](mailto:helen@repyhlabs.com)
+For access to our domain example github repository to see how various use cases are designed in practice, please [request access to the SDK](/docs/docs/building/request-sdk-access)
 :::